matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 2. To allow for joint compliance in the nullspace of task-frame coordinates; and
 3. To be able to apply desired forces and torques to their environments, e.g., for direct force control.

 This package can be used in any torque-controlled robotic manipulator.
-Its implementation in Robot Operating System (ROS) integrates it into `ros_control` [@ros_control] and can automatically utilize the URDF description of the robot's geometry.
+Its implementation in Robot Operating System (ROS) integrates it into `ros_control` [@ros_control] and can automatically utilize the Unified Robot Description Format (URDF) description of the robot's geometry.

 # Statement of Need
 Modern robotics is moving more and more past the traditional robot systems that have hard-coded paths and stiff manipulators.
 Many use cases require the robots to work in semi-structured environments.
 These environments impose uncertainties that could cause collisions.
 Furthermore, many advanced assembly, manufacturing, and household scenarios such as insertions or wiping motions require the robot to excert a controlled force on the environment.
 Finally, the robot workspace is becoming increasingly shared with human workers to leverage both agents and allow them to complement each other.